z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 <CodeDescPanel>
 <div>

 When you are not specifying a lifetime during registration, Stashbox will use the default lifetime.
-By default, it's set to **Transient**, but you can override it with the `.WithDefaultLifetime()` [container configuration option](/docs/configuration/container-configuration#default-lifetime).
+By default, it's set to [Transient](#transient-lifetime), but you can override it with the `.WithDefaultLifetime()` [container configuration option](/docs/configuration/container-configuration#default-lifetime).

-You can choose either from the pre-defined lifetimes defined in the `Lifetimes` static class or use a [custom one](#custom-lifetime).
+You can choose either from the pre-defined lifetimes defined on the `Lifetimes` static class or use a [custom lifetime](#custom-lifetime).

 </div>
 <div>